bytebase/bytebase/docs/design/pitr-mysql.md

 When the backup is enabled for a specific database, Bytebase will check where the PITR requirements are met and automatically upgrade to PITR and download the binlog files.

-An example command is like this, and the `--ssl` parameters should be used [following the doc](https://dev.mysql.com/doc/refman/5.7/en/mysqlbinlog.html#option_mysqlbinlog_ssl) if required:
+Take a look at an example command below.
+The `--ssl` parameters should be used [following the doc](https://dev.mysql.com/doc/refman/5.7/en/mysqlbinlog.html#option_mysqlbinlog_ssl) if required:

 `mysqlbinlog mysql-bin.000001 --ssl=0 --read-from-remote-server --host=x --user=x --password=x --raw --result-file=/bytebase/binlog/`